 In 2007, he won the annual Corsica Masters (2007), defeating Rustam Kasimdzhanov in the final.
 One of the most convincing demonstrations of Nakamura’s ability as a rapid player was when he won the Cap d'Agde (2008), defeating Bu Xiangzhi, Anatoly Karpov and Vassily Ivanchuk in the playoff matches to take first prize in a field that included Carlsen.
 Nakamura also defeated Carlsen to take out the BNbank Blitz (2009).
 He was runner-up to Ivanchuk at the Cap d'Agde (2010) in the playoff.
 He also defeated Rising Stars team mate Anish Giri for the right to play at Amber 2011.

-He authored the book Bullet Chess: One Minute to Mate.
+He has authored the book Bullet Chess: One Minute to Mate.

 In August 2009, Nakamura defeated Aronian in Mainz, Germany to become the 960 World Champion and remains unchallenged as such.